 Figure 3: Segmentation of occluded plane shape.
-(From Tsai et al. [2001a] © 2001 IEEE.
+(From Tsai et al. [60] © 2001 IEEE.
 Reproduced with permission).
 2.2 Shape optimization & active contours 2.2.1 A short history of active contours In the late 20th century, the most common approach to image segmentation was a combination of edge detection and contour continuation.
-With edge detection Canny [1986], small edge elements would be identified by a local analysis of the image; then a continuation method would be employed to reconstruct full contours.
+With edge detection [5], small edge elements would be identified by a local analysis of the image; then a continuation method would be employed to reconstruct full contours.
 The methods were suffering from two drawbacks, edge detection being too sensitive to noise and to photometric features (such as, sharp shadows, reflections) that were not related to the physical structure of the image; and continuation was in essence a NP-complete algorithm.
-Active contours were introduced by Kass et al. [1987] as a simpler approach to the segmentation problem.
+Active contours, introduced by Kass et al. [26], have been widely used for the segmentation problem.
 The idea is to minimize an energy F(c) (where the variable c is a contour i.e. a curve), that contains an edge-based attraction term and a smoothness term, which becomes large when the curve is irregular.
-To search for the minimum of F(c), a curve evolution method was derived from the calculus of variations.
-The evolving curve would then be attracted to the features of interest, while mantaining the property of being a closed smooth contour.
-An unjustified feature of the model of [Kass et al., 1987] is that the evolution is dependent on the way the contour is parameterized.
-Hence Caselles et al. [1993]; Malladi et al. [1995] revisited the idea of [Kass et al., 1987] in the new form of a geometric evolution, which could be implemented by the level set method invented by Osher and Sethian [1988].
-Thereafter, Kichenassamy et al. [1995] Caselles et al. [1995] presented the active contour approach to the edge detection problem in the form of the minimization of a geometric energy that is a generalization of Euclidean arc length.
-Again, the authors derived the gradient descent flow in order to minimize the geometric energy.
-In contrast to the edge-based approaches for active contours (mentioned above), region-based energies for active contours have been proposed in Ronfard [1994] Zhu et al. [1995] Yezzi et al. [1999] Chan and Vese [2001].
+An evolution is derived to minimize the energy based on principles from the calculus of variations.
+An unjustified feature of the model of [26] is that the evolution is dependent on the way the contour is parameterized.
+Hence there have been geometric evolutions similar to the idea of [26] in Caselles et al. [6], Malladi et al. [33], which can be implemented by the level set method by Osher and Sethian [44].
+Thereafter, Kichenassamy et al. [27] Caselles et al. [7] considered minimizing a geometric energy, which is a generalization of Euclidean arc length, defined on curves for the edge detection problem.
+The authors derived the gradient descent flow in order to minimize the geometric energy.
+In contrast to the edge-based approaches for active contours (mentioned above), region-based energies for active contours have been proposed in Ronfard [46] Zhu et al. [69] Yezzi et al. [64] Chan and Vese [8].
 In these approaches, an energy is designed to be minimized when the curve partitions the image into statistically distinct regions.
 This kind of energy has provided many desirable features; for example, it provides less sensitivity to noise, better ability to capture concavities of objects, more dependence on global features of the image, and less sensitivity to the initial contour placement.
-In Mumford and Shah [1985, 1989], the authors introduced and rigorously studied a region-based energy that was designed to both extract the boundary of distinct regions while also smoothing the image within these regions.
-Subsequently, Tsai et al. [2001b] Vese and Chan [2002] implemented a level set method for the curve evolution minimizing the energy functional considered by Mumford&Shah.
+In Mumford and Shah [42, 43], the authors introduce and rigorously study a region-based energy that is designed to both extract the boundary of distinct regions while also smoothing the image within these regions.
+Subsequently, Tsai et al. [61] Vese and Chan [63] gave a curve evolution implementation of minimizing the energy functional considered by Mumford&Shah in a level set method; the gradient descent flows are calculated to minimize these energies.
 2.2.2 Energies in computer vision A variational approach to solving shape optimization problems is to define and consequently minimize geometric energy functionals F(c) where c is a planar curve.
-We may identify two main families of energies, • the region based energies:

-$$F(c) = \int{R} f{in}(x) \, dx + \int{R^c} f{out}(x) \, dx$$ where $\int \cdots dx$ is area element integral, and R and $R^c$ are the interior and exterior areas outlined by c; and • the boundary based energies:
+We may identify two main families of energies, • the region based energies: $$F(c) = \int{R} f{in}(x) \, dx + \int{R^c} f{out}(x) \, dx$$ where $\int \cdots dx$ is area element integral, and R and R^c are the interior and exterior areas outlined by c; and • the boundary based energies: